How To Apply for NBI Clearance 2023: Complete Guide

 - Senior Citizen ID

 Getting your NBI clearance through the new online application system is pretty straightforward.
-It’s like applying for your Philippine passport, but relatively easier.
+It’s like applying for your Philippine passport but relatively more straightforward.

 Let’s go through all the steps one by one:

-For first-time users, go to the NBI Clearance Online Services website.
+1. Go to The NBI Clearance Online Services Website

 Fill out the registration form.

 Take note that the system doesn’t accept special characters.
 Hence, if you have a hyphenated first name or surname, leave out the hyphen during registration.
-Simply inform the personnel on the day of your appointment about the hyphen so it can be included before your NBI clearance is printed out.
+Inform the personnel on the day of your appointment about the hyphen so it can be included before your NBI clearance is printed out.

-Ensure that all personal details you’ve entered are complete and correct before signing up.
-The system won’t allow any revision after confirmation.
+Ensure that all personal details you’ve entered are complete and correct.

 After the initial registration, sign in using the email and password you entered during registration.